A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: Abstract

 \section{Abstract}

-In this paper we consider the notion of {\it quantum entanglement} from the perspective of the logos categorical approach \cite{deRondeMassri18a, deRondeMassri18b}.
-In \cite{deRondeMassri18d} we argued that the widespread distinction between {\it separable states} and {\it entangled states} is completely superfluous from a purely mathematical perspective.
-In this paper we attempt to discuss how the logos approach is able to provide not only an objective formal account of the notion of entanglement ---completely independent of separability--- in terms of {\it potential coding}.
-For this purpose we will introduce the necessary distinction between {\it intensive relations} and {\it effective relations}.
-Finally we will argue that our logos redefinition of entanglement allows to provide an {\it anschaulich} content to this supposedly ``spooky'' quantum relational feature.
+In \cite{deRondeMassri18d} it was argued against the orthodox definition of quantum entanglement in terms of {\it pure} and {\it separable states}.
+In this paper we attempt to discuss how the logos categorical approach to quantum mechanics \cite{deRondeMassri18a, deRondeMassri18b} is able to provide an objective formal account of the notion of entanglement ---completely independent of both {\it purity} and {\it separability}--- in terms of the {\it potential coding} of {\it intensive relations} and {\it effective relations}.
+We will show how our novel redefinition allows us to provide an {\it anschaulich} content to the notion of entanglement, erasing in this way the ``spookiness'' still present within its orthodox understanding in terms of space-time separated collapse particles.

 \begin{small}